-A simple Google search for “mechanic lien forms” returns a large amount of results, many of which are companies selling do-it-yourself mechanic lien and notice forms.
-These forms are generally provided in a pdf or word format, and can be filled in by the purchasing company, saved, and re-used whenever a notice or lien must be sent and/or filed.
+A Google search for “mechanic lien forms” returns a lot of results, many of which are companies selling do-it-yourself forms.
+These forms are generally provided in a pdf or word format.
+They can be filled in by the buyer, saved, and re-used whenever a notice or lien is sent and/or filed.

 Legal Property Description